corefan/xenko-docs/manual/virtual-reality/overlays.md

 ## Add an overlay

-1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.
+1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.

     ![Graphics compositor asset](../graphics/graphics-compositor/media/graphics-compositor-asset.png)

-    The Graphics Compositor editor opens.
+    The graphics compositor editor opens.

-    For more information about the Graphics Compositor, see the [Graphics compositor](../graphics/graphics-compositor/index.md) page.
+    For more information about the graphics compositor, see the [Graphics compositor](../graphics/graphics-compositor/index.md) page.

-2. In the Graphics Compositor, select the **forward renderer** node.
+2. In the graphics compositor editor, select the **forward renderer** node.

     ![Select forward renderer](media/select-forward-renderer.png)